tribalwarshelp/dcbot/README.md

 # TWHelp DC Bot

-Discord bot for the online game Tribal Wars.
+A Discord bot for the online game Tribal Wars.

 Features: